Murray Darling Depression

 After another hour or so, I leave the ridge for the valley in hopes of finding some water on the way down.
 It is fairly difficult steep terrain and I stumble a few times scrambling down.
 The stream bed is trampled flat by the horses and is dry.
 Some signs of moisture give me hope.
 It's about another 30 minutes before I find a rocky section that the horses couldn't navigate and find a tiny pool of filthy looking water.
-I place my trust in the water filter and get maybe a 50ml of water.
+I place my trust in the water filter and get maybe 50 ml of water.
 I must have been really dehydrated as that gives me a significant boost of energy.
 Within 30 minutes I make it to the Murray and jump in to both cool off and drink.
 I stash the boat with the spare food I was carrying, giving myself 2 days food to get back to the car.

 Original plans were to go up to the source from here, but with the lost bag I'm hoping heading up would find it again.
-Having hydrated and filtering 2.5L I head back up the way I came down.
+Having hydrated and filtering 2.5 L I head back up the way I came down.
 It's effectively impossible to accurately reverse the trip and I resign myself to not finding the bag.
 As I pass what is about the 5th Red Belly Black snake today, I start to contemplate what else was in the lost bag.
 Wallet, new 360 camera ($250), personal hygiene things including toothbrush, toilet paper, as well as spare batteries, headlamp ($175), oh crap, the PLB ($450) and first-aid kit.
-With low cut boots, the only snake protection are my merino leggings and lose thin cotton pants.
-I feel the anxiety levels rise as I realise that I am only on day 3 of an estimated 6 to 10 day itinerary, but with only 2 days food, 1 days water left now.
+With low cut boots, the only snake protection are my merino leggings and loose thin cotton pants.
+I feel the anxiety levels rise as I realise that I am only on day 3 of an estimated 6 to 10 day itinerary that I had told friends and family, but with only 2 days food, 1 days water left now.
 Only thing to do is to push on, taking additional effort to scan for any snakes.
 I'm also starting to notice the first signs of rubs that could turn into blisters.
 Spending so much time in the water and softening my feet up may be coming back to haunt me, and I have nothing to treat these with.
 Just to make things more fun, the smoke haze is particularly bad with very low visibility and I can't get any bearings on the 1 in 100,000 map that I was carrying, plus that this map isn't really detailed enough to navigate by the local topology.
-My backup GPS unit is showing a low power levels so I'll have to use that sparingly.
+My backup GPS unit was showing low power levels so I had to use that sparingly.
 Luckily there was nothing tricky with my route up.

 I had no luck finding my bag, but being extra vigilant I was lucky enough to see a young yellow eyed whip snake as well as a few hidden red-belly or copperheads.
 I had some luck finding my head net that I also lost on the way down.
 At least the flies wouldn't drive me crazy.
-I continue on back all the way to the first water seep that was crossing the Cowombat Track and camp there for the night.
+I continued on back all the way to the first water seep that was crossing the Cowombat Track and camp there for the night.
 I arrive right on dusk.
 What a day...
 8am to 7:40pm with only a 30 minute rest at the Murray River

 Lesions learnt were: